-Intimate Partner Violence in Idaho, 2020 December 2021 Historically Underserved Populations Hispanic/Latino Victims Individuals who identify as Hispanic/Latino were victimized at higher rates than the general population in 2020, according to IIBRS data.
-The rate of intimate partner violence among Idaho's Hispanic/Latino population was 7.93 per 1,000 Hispanic/Latino residents, compared to 3.20 overall.
-While Hispanics/Latinos accounted for 13.0% of Idaho's population in 2020, they accounted for 33.3% of Idaho's IPV victims.
-Hispanic/Latino victims tended to be concentrated in southern Idaho, where they make up a larger share of the overall population due to their significant presence in the agricultural labor force.
-See Figure 3 for 2020 county-level victimization rates among Idaho's Hispanic/Latino population.
-American Indian/Alaska Native Victims Individuals who identify as American Indian/Alaska Native were victimized at higher rates than the general population in 2020, according to IIBRS data.
-The rate of intimate partner violence among Idaho's American Indian/Alaska Native population was 4.22 per 1,000 American Indian/Alaska Native residents, compared to 3.20 overall.
-While American Indians/Alaska Natives accounted for 1.4% of Idaho's population in 2020, they accounted for 1.9% of Idaho's IPV victims.
-American Indian/Alaska Native victims tended to be concentrated in counties that overlap with a reservation and in urban areas, where they make up a larger share of the overall population.
-See Figure 4 for 2020 county-level victimization rates among Idaho's American Indian/Alaska Native population.
+Intimate Partner Violence in Idaho, 2020 December 2021 Law Enforcement Data for Historically Underserved Populations Hispanic/Latino Victims Individuals who identify as Hispanic/Latino reported being victimized to law enforcement at higher rates than the general population in 2020, according to IIBRS data.
+The rate of reported intimate partner violence among Idaho's Hispanic/Latino population was 7.93 per 1,000 Hispanic/Latino residents, compared to 3.20 overall.
+While Hispanics/Latinos accounted for 13.0% of Idaho's population in 2020, they accounted for 33.3% of IPV victims known to law enforcement.
+Hispanic/Latino victims tended to be concentrated in southern Idaho, where they make up a larger share of the overall population due to their significant presence in the agricultural labor force (see Figure 3).
+American Indian/Alaska Native Victims Individuals who identify as American Indian/Alaska Native reported being victimized to law enforcement at higher rates than the general population in 2020, according to IIBRS data.
+The rate of reported intimate partner violence among Idaho's American Indian/Alaska Native population was 4.22 per 1,000 American Indian/Alaska Native residents, compared to 3.20 overall.
+While American Indians/Alaska Natives accounted for 1.4% of Idaho's population in 2020, they accounted for 1.9% of IPV victims known to law enforcement.
+American Indian/Alaska Native victims tended to be concentrated in counties that overlap with a reservation and in urban areas, where they make up a larger share of the overall population (see Figure 4).
 Victim Service Agency Needs Victim service agencies are regularly provided opportunities to communicate agency needs to the Planning, Grants & Research (PGR) Department of the Idaho State Police, which serves as the State Administering Agency for the STOP VAWA and SASP grants.
 Additionally, in 2019, the Idaho Statistical Analysis Center (ISAC; a component of PGR) surveyed victim service providers as part of a larger criminal justice system needs assessment.
 Three of the most commonly cited needs by victim service agencies are discussed below.
 Resources for Retaining/Training Staff and Expanding Services 85% of respondents to ISAC's 2019 survey who work in victim service agencies indicated that increased pay for staff was a "moderate" or "high" need.
 Additionally, six agencies that receive STOP VAWA and/or SASP funding noted in their 2020 annual reports that additional funding, staff, or expanded services were a "significant area of remaining need".
 "Additional and/or on-going training for our Victim Services Advocate, Patrol Officers and Detectives to recognize and respond to victims of Domestic Violence, Stalking or Sexual Assault.
 Training should be trauma-informed to most effectively assist victims so they can have positive, productive interactions with law enforcement.
 Building trust in this way allows us to better assess victims risk level and assist them in creating more effective safety plans, to include referrals to applicable Additional advocacy resources."
 Resources/Strategies for Mitigating the Effects of the COVID-19 Pandemic In their 2020 annual reports, nine agencies that receive STOP VAWA and/or SASP funding reported that the COVID-19 pandemic was having multiple adverse effects on their ability to reach and serve IPV victims.
 These impacts included a reduction in the agency's ability to conduct outreach and educational activities,